-Do all living things need food?
+Do all organisms need food?

 In Chapters 1 and 2, we learnt that all living things need food and how essential it is to animals and to us.
-We have also learnt that plants make their own food through the process of photosynthesis.
-Animals depend on plants and other animals for their food.
+We have also learnt that plants make their own food by the process of photosynthesis.
+Animals depend on plants or other animals for their food.

 Food gives organisms the energy needed for them to grow.
-Organisms also need this energy for other life processes that go on inside them.
+Organisms also need energy for other life processes that go on inside them.

-Do all living things show growth?
+Do all organisms show growth?